Best Olive Oil

 - Lampante olive oil, which is under the virgin olive oils category, is produced with the same methods as extra virgin and virgin olive oils.
 This method involves the same virgin extraction of mechanical pressing of olives without any additive or chemical, or heat.

 Lampante olive oil is a non-edible olive oil type.
 The name of this type of olive oil comes from the Italian word “lampante,” which means “lamp.”
 This reflects the usage of this type of oil in lamps as fuel for lighting.

 Lampante olive oil can be processed in two ways.
 The first one is the use as a fuel for industrial purposes, and the second is refining.
 Once refined, lampante olive oil becomes edible.

 The refining process of lampante olive oil is done through physical-chemical refining processes.
 The product of this process is called refined olive oil.
 Refined olive oil is fully free from any sensory attributes.
 It has almost no odor, aroma, flavor, or color.

 - Olive Pomace oil.
-This type of olive oil is very special, economical, and of high quality.
-The physical residue of virgin olive oil production process, called “pomace” has some content of olive oil left within its body.
-In order to extract this olive oil that is left in the pomace, This olive oil is extracted from the pomace by using some special solvents through a complex set of systems.
+Olive Pomace oil is a very special, economical, and high-quality olive oil.
+The physical residue of the virgin olive oil production process, called “pomace,” has some content of olive oil left within its body.
+To extract the remaining olive oil left in the pomace, Olive oil is extracted from the pomace using some special solvents through a complex set of systems.
 The extracted pomace oil is sent to the refining process for further purification.
-Once it is refined, it is called “Refined Pomace Oil”.
-According to international norms and regulations, refined pomace oil is to be blended with a small portion of virgin olive oils to make it edible as “Olive Pomace Oil“.
+Once it is refined, it is called “Refined Pomace Oil.”
+Per international norms and regulations, refined pomace oil must be blended with a small portion of virgin olive oils to make it edible as “Olive Pomace Oil.”